-The Adult version of the CAHPS Hospital Survey (HCAHPS) asks people 18 and older about their experiences with medical, surgical, or obstetric care provided in an inpatient setting.
+The Adult version of the CAHPS Hospital Survey (HCAHPS) asks people 18 and older about their experiences with care provided in an inpatient setting.

 The Centers for Medicare & Medicaid Services (CMS) implements the Adult version of HCAHPS on a national basis.
-As of July 2015, more than 4,100 hospitals across the country are using this survey and voluntarily reporting data to CMS.1
+As of December 2017, 4,355 hospitals across the country were using this survey and reporting data to CMS.1

 The Adult HCAHPS Survey and administrative guidelines are available from CMS: www.hcahpsonline.org.
 These materials are not available on the Agency for Healthcare Research and Quality (AHRQ) Web site.

-AHRQ has developed some supplemental items for the Adult version of HCAHPS.
+AHRQ has developed supplemental items for the Adult version of HCAHPS.
 The items address two topics: